freqtrade/freqtrade/docs/exchanges.md

 Due to the danger of repainting, Freqtrade does not allow you to use this incomplete candle.

-However, usually, this requirement is based on the need for the latest price - which can be aquired using the [data provider](strategy-customization.md#possible-options-for-dataprovider) from within the strategy.
+However, if it is based on the need for the latest price for your strategy - then this requirement can be acquired using the [data provider](strategy-customization.md#possible-options-for-dataprovider) from within the strategy.